-What’s a 12 Bar Blues?
+What is 12 Bar Blues?
 Cheer up!
 Mr. Alex will tell you all about it in this video.
-Then, at the end of this post, you’ll learn how to play a 12 Bar Blues yourself!
+Then, at the end of this post, you’ll learn how to play it yourself!

 12-bar blues is nothing more than a structure for playing music.
 It’s not just limited to the blues.
 In fact, thousands of pop, rock, and jazz songs use a 12-bar form!
 Let’s take a closer look at how it’s constructed and what makes it work so well.